Click below to listen to my 2 min. Garden Bite radio show: The benefits of bats and other birds

 While some may scoff, bats have benefits.
 You may not feel that way as you battle one inside your bedroom, however, before killing it, capture it and set it free.
 Then look for the place in the bats are coming in and seal it up!

-Oh and there’s another benefit, they’re great nighttime pollinators for your garden.
+There’s another benefit, they’re great nighttime pollinators for your garden.
 Since bats are threatened with extinction, adding them to your garden is good environmental stewardship.
 While bats eat thousands of mosquitoes, many birds will eat mosquitoes, too.

 Other voracious ‘squiter eaters: